 Getting a Library Card

 Anyone who resides in the Lyons Regional Library District (roughly the Town of Lyons and the surrounding unincorporated areas) may obtain a library card at no charge.
-The initial library card is free, and a replacement fee of $2.00 is charged for lost cards.

 By accepting a library card, you agree to follow all library policies: